DHS Homeland Security-STEM Career Development Program

 - Must maintain a cumulative GPA of 3.30 or higher on a 4.0 scale throughout participation in the Program;

-- Must attend the DHS Career Development Conference in Washington DC during their participation; and
+- Must attend the DHS Career Development Conference in Washington DC (or ALERT approved equivalent) during their participation;

 - Must provide one year of service at a DHS-approved HS-STEM venue immediately following the term of the fellowship.